HoangDat3430/Software-Engineering-Restaurant-Point-of-Sale/README.md

 - Manager

 #### Expected Jobs
-– The system should allow non-direct contact between Clerks and Customers.
+– The system should allow non-direct contact between Clerks and Customers.<br>
 – The system should be implemented using Web technology and QR code, so customers will not have to install apps.
 – The system should be usable from a mobile device, a tablet device or a normal computer/laptop.
 – The system should be extendable to use in multiple restaurants in the future.